Hyperhidrosis Prevalence is More Common than Scientists Thought

 - Approximately 70-85 percent of them have experienced anxiety and embarrassment due to excessive sweating.

 There are multiple studies that confirm the results by Burke Healthcare and Brickell Biotech.
-A JAAD study has shown a strong link between excessive sweating, anxiety and depression.
+A JAAD study has shown a strong link between hyperhidrosis, anxiety and depression.
 Based on a sample of 2,000 participants, the study showed that 27 percent of hyperhidrosis sufferers had some form of depression.
 A further 21 percent suffered from chronic anxiety.

 What does this mean?